tekkeon/cdk-nextjs-serverless/README.md

   });
 })
 ```

+## Examples
+Checkout the [examples directory](https://github.com/mkossoris/cdk-nextjs-serverless/tree/main/examples) to see a real world usage which you can clone and try deploying for yourself.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.